gideonshaked/rickroll-scripts/README.md

 # Rickroll-Scripts

 These are lighthearted scripts that you can use to rickroll yourself or your unwitting friends.
 Compatible with both Windows and Linux, they make rickrolling a scriptable and automatable task.
-For even more fun put this on your friend's computer and set a cronjob or use Windows Task Scheduler ;).
+For even more fun, use cron / Windows Task Scheduler or put this in your friend's .bashrc ;).

 ## Linux

-Requires Xdotools, Pulseaudio, and Mozilla Firefox to run.
+Requires Xdotools and Mozilla Firefox to run.
 To get started without downloading you can:

     curl -s https://raw.githubusercontent.com/The-Kid-Gid/Rickroll-Scripts/master/rickroll.sh | bash